 In most cases, child support calculations are relatively straight forward if you know how to apply various elements.
-Our lawyers can assist you in determining which factors are relevant to your child support calculation, including:
+Our child support lawyers can assist you in determining which factors are relevant to your child support calculation, including:

 - Unusual custody arrangements affecting entitlement to child support;